seagle0128/doom-modeline/README.md

 ;; The maximum displayed length of the branch name of version control.
 (setq doom-modeline-vcs-max-length 12)

+;; Whether display the workspace name.
+Non-nil to display in the mode-line.
+(setq doom-modeline-workspace-name t)

 ;; Whether display the perspective name.
 Non-nil to display in the mode-line.
 (setq doom-modeline-persp-name t)